 But, there’s a difference between talking about money and boasting about money.
 People pursuing financial freedom are less concerned with looking like a rich person, and more concerned about the freedom and experiences that true wealth provides.

 So if you’re a personal finance nerd, keep up the money talk!
 Just be mindful of how you’re sharing information.
 Keep it classy.
 And keep it stealthy in real life!

 *****This was supposed to be the end of the post, but I left my computer unattended and came back to find my wife had read everything and added a note!
 So I’m including it below :)*****

 Growing up I used to feel uncomfortable about being frugal and living a minimalist lifestyle.
 I’m from West LA, where people promote a lot of excess and trade their souls for the appearance of lavish lifestyles in upscale neighborhoods.
+Especially on social media.
 But finding the FI community has made me become very comfortable in my frugality.
 I can openly share good deals, free stuff I found, or general opinions on the excess that our local community promotes.
 Recently what I found really interesting is that the majority of people still don’t like my frugality, they see me as “cheap.”
-While yes, this hurts my feelings a bit, it makes me double down on this Stealth Wealth idea; sometimes shutting my mouth when talking to people with different mindsets works out for the better.
+While yes, this hurts my feelings a bit, it makes me double down on this Stealth Wealth idea; sometimes shutting my mouth when talking to the average person with different mindsets works out for the better.
 It’s a hard thing to swallow, at least for me, since I truly believe in education at all levels of life.
 How can I get the people around me to dump the luxury items?
 I’ve found staying true to my own sensible lifestyle and leading by example is the best I can do sometimes.
 My 2 cents.